-Units 1 and 2 Areas of Study Unit 1 What ideas explain the physical world?
-Unit 2 What do experiments reveal about the physical world?
+Units 1 and 2

+Areas of Study

+Unit 1 How is energy useful to society?

+Unit 2 How does physics help us to understand the world?

 In these units you will learn about thermal energy and the human impact on climate, electricity, and energy from nucleus.
 You will use thermodynamics principles to explain the phenomena related to changes in thermal energy.
 You will examine the motion of electrons and explain how it can be manipulated and utilised and ways in which forces are involved both in moving objects and keeping them stationary.
 You will explore the power of experiments in developing models and theories.